Viggyvenkat/OncoTerrain/README.md

 Our preprocessing script has been engineered to handle other samples as well, as long as they are in the: ``` ../../data ``` respective of where the preprocessing.py script lies.

 ### Computing Resources
 -----------------------
-All development was conducted on the Rutgers [Amarel HPCU](https://oarc.rutgers.edu/resources/amarel/)
+All development was conducted on the Rutgers [Amarel HPCU](https://oarc.rutgers.edu/resources/amarel/) with 256GiB of RAM and 32 dedicated cores

 ### References
 ---------------